-- Keep soil pH around 6.5 adding lime to increase the calcium ratio.
+- Soil test and keep soil pH around 6.5 adding lime to increase the calcium ratio.
 Add gypsum, bone meal, or powdered milk to the transplant hole to increase calcium intake.
 You can also add crushed eggshells, but keep in mind that they take a long time to break down and fortify the soil with calcium and are more of a long-term fix to increasing calcium levels in the soil.

 - Commercial calcium sprays can be applied directly to plants when blossoms first appear.

-- Use mulches, as well as manual irrigation (as needed) to maintain a consistent water supply.
-If it becomes rainy in your area, make sure your tomato beds have good drainage and soil dries out between waterings but continue to water when needed.
+- Use organic mulch, as well as manual irrigation (as needed) to maintain a consistent water supply.
+If you get heavy rain in your area, make sure your tomato beds have good drainage and soil dries out between waterings but continue to water when needed.
 Ideally, provide around one inch of moisture per week,